 Deep core and whole body exercises to build strength, improve balance, stability and access greater mobility in the body.
 A mind-body-breath practice that will leave you feeling grounded, centered and strong.
 This contemporary approach is appropriate for all levels.
 A great compliment to your yoga practice!

-Movement Lab classes explore broad themes and concepts of human movement to increase our embodied awareness, and free us from dogmatic or linear styles of practice.
+Spirit Loft’s signature Movement Lab classes explore broad themes and concepts of human movement to increase our embodied awareness, and free us from dogmatic or linear styles of practice.
 These classes challenge our mobility, coordination, balance, strength, skill and adaptability using a wide array of techniques, tools and situations.
 This may include working with tools like dowels, kettlebells, gymnastics rings, hanging bars, practice balls or even a partner or group exercises to help us grow and learn in community.
 Movement Lab classes may challenge our comfort zones on a variety of levels but are presented through and all-levels progressive and non-competitive approach.
 Everyone works at their own pace and everyone is welcome.
 If you are currently rehabilitating from an injury then you will need to consult with one of the Movement Lab teachers prior to attending this class.
-Visit our Movement rotation schedule for more info.

-Flow classes emphasize Sun Salutations and other posture sequences synchronized with breath to build heat and deepen strength and flexibility.
-This fluid practice cultivates freedom of movement and a deeper connection to the breath.
-The Level 1 class provides the essential skills to refine your Flow practice intelligently.
+The All Levels Flow classes provide the essential skills to refine your Flow practice intelligently.
 Level 1-2 is a mixed level class to explore a broader range of postures and creative, fluid sequences.
-This class.
 Level 2 is an intermediate level class to explore progressively deeper work in asana, meditation, and pranayama.
 For those brand new to yoga, we suggest spending time in our Yoga Fundamentals classes before proceeding to the Flow Yoga style.

 Yin/Meditation Based on the Chinese model of yoga and energy (chi), Yin yoga postures are approached from a slow, patient and often stationary perspective.
 The surrender to time and gravity within these longer held postures affects the deep connective tissues (ligaments & fascia) to increase range of motion in and around the joints.